-But though the numbers look great, UNM still trailed Fresno State most of the game.
-In fact, they didn’t get their first lead until after the end of regulation.
+Though the numbers look great, UNM still trailed Fresno State most of the game.
+In fact, the Lobos didn’t get their first lead until after the end of regulation.

 Beynon, in the fourth quarter, grabbed a rebound, passed it to Buck and got it back on the pass again to score a bucket and bring the game within six points with a little under four minutes to go.

 UNM then tied it with 1:21 left in the game when Madi Washington hit a dagger from 3.
 After that, the Lobos were able to put up five more shots but made none.
 The game ended with a tie, forcing it into overtime.